-We will conduct follow-up surveys to detect anthropometric changes, incidence of new intermediate risk factors or changes in participants with pre-existing risk factors (either or multiple of hypertension, diabetes, and dyslipidemia), morbidity (underlying target organ damage, health consequences, and disability) and mortality associated with CMDs during the follow-up study of the cohort for three subsequent years.
-CMDs and their complications will be diagnosed using standard definitions (described in the MOP) and will be coded using MedDRA / ICD codes.
-The outcomes of interest are described in section II.i.
+We will conduct follow-up surveys to detect anthropometric changes, incidence of new intermediate risk factors or changes in participants with pre-existing risk factors (either or multiple of hypertension and diabetes), morbidity (underlying target organ damage, health consequences, and disability) and mortality associated with CMDs during the follow-up study of the cohort for four subsequent years.
+CMDs and their complications will be diagnosed using standard definition and will be coded using MedDRA / ICD codes.
+The outcomes of interest are described in Table-3